mouramax/crewai-samples/versatile_scrape_website_tool/README.md

 ## Description

 The `VersatileScrapeWebsiteTool` is a comprehensive and flexible solution for scraping and processing content from websites.
-It advances beyond basic web scraping by offering diverse retrieval strategies: full text extraction from web pages, partial content retrieval based on character limits (head truncation), intelligent chunking for an overview of large pages (random chunks), and AI-powered summarization.
+It advances beyond basic web scraping by offering diverse retrieval strategies: full text extraction from web pages, partial content retrieval based on character limits (head truncation), intelligent chunking for an overview of large pages (random chunks), and AI-powered summarization. **The specific retrieval strategy (`retrieval_mode`), character limits (`max_chars`), and LLM (for summarization) are configured when the tool is initialized and cannot be changed at runtime by an agent.**

 This tool is essential for agents that need to gather information from the web, such as:
 -   Extracting textual data from articles, blogs, or documentation.